salihsezen/us-trade-tariff-impact-analysis/README.md

 ---

-## 🏁 Result Summary *(Template)*
+##9 🏁 Result Summary *(Template and Draft)*
+---
+# Note:
+**The findings below are illustrative placeholders included for demonstration purposes.
+**Final and authoritative results will be obtained after Part 2: Business Intelligence Dashboards are fully developed and the complete analytical evaluation is performed.**
+**This section is currently in a template draft state.**
+---

-Preliminary findings suggest that **post-COVID global trade instability significantly altered tariff relevance**:
+Preliminary findings indicate that **post-COVID global trade instability has significantly altered the importance of customs duties**:

+- The most imported product group was Nuclear Reactors, Boilers, Machinery, and Mechanical Equipment, at $521 billion, while the most exported product group was Mineral Fuels, Oils, and Products, at $319 billion.
+- At the same time, we found that the tariff rates applied by the US remain excessively low for many countries, considering the US trade deficit with those countries.
 - Global import/export contraction ≈ 20% overall.
 - Manufacturing relocation from China to India/ASEAN shifted ~12–15% of U.S. imports.
 - European market instability caused ~25% trade volatility, cutting U.S. export growth by ~20%.
-- Tariffs remained largely static, out of sync with real-world trade data.
+- Significant deviations were found in the fair calculation of tariffs, showing inconsistencies with real-world trade data.
-- QuickSight visualizations highlight regions (e.g., Turkey, U.K., South Korea) where U.S. surpluses coexist with high tariffs.
+- Power BI visualizations highlight regions where the US has a surplus (e.g., Turkey, United Kingdom, South Korea) and the high tariffs in these regions.
+- Political instability in countries affects credit ratings ...
+- Countries with a GDP per capita above $10,000 ...
+- In countries with a population under 10 million and a birth rate below 10, ...
+...

 These placeholders will be replaced by **empirical Redshift results** and **BI-derived policy metrics** once final dashboards are deployed.